DeekshithSN/Devops_interview_questions/Devops_Best_Practises.md

 ```
 3. **Install only required plugins**
 ```
-dont install plugins unnecessarily it might create issues with the jenkins.
+dont install plugins unnecessarily it might createissues  with the security, storage or restart of jenkins.
 ```
 4. **Executor count in node configuration**
 ```